 On the outbreak of the First World War in August 1914, as a consequence of the measures Godley had taken, a suitable force was available to occupy German Samoa and, within six weeks of the declaration of war, the Main Body was ready to sail for Egypt and the disastrous Gallipoli campaign.
 Here Godley and his troops were harshly tested, and further trials were to come following the transfer of the New Zealand Division to the Western Front in 1916.

-Godley bears much of the responsibility for the heavy loss of life at the Battle of Passchendaele (Passendale).
-Despite warnings that it should not be persevered with, an attack was delivered as Godley had planned on 12 October 1917.
+Some have blamed Godley for the heavy loss of life at the Battle of Passchendaele (Passendale) on 12 October 1917, but this is unfair – he was carrying out the orders of his superior, and the ultimate responsibility for the attack rested with British Commander-in-Chief Sir Douglas Haig.
 It had been raining heavily for days, and the mud, deep enough to drown in, prevented accurate artillery fire and the bringing up of reinforcements.
-2,735 New Zealanders were killed, wounded or reported missing that day; the German network of barbed wire, well covered by machine-guns, was almost as intact at dusk as it had been at dawn.
+The attack left 2735 New Zealanders dead, wounded or missing; the German network of barbed wire, well covered by machine-guns, was almost as intact at dusk as it had been at dawn.